coinables/Bitfinex-API-PHP/README.md

 1. Download or clone the main project and extract files.

-DELTE EVERYTHING AFTER `require_once(config.php);` if you don't want the bot to execute a trade.
-If you want the bot to run automatically, you will need to set up the finex.php file to run as a crong job every N minutes/hours/days etc.

 2. Update the config.php file with your api keys

         $api_key = "your_api_key";